Attending your ceremony

 - Official conferral of awards.

-- Chancellor presents graduates with their testamurs (graduation documents).
+- Chancellor (or representative) presents graduates with their testamurs (graduation documents).

 - Student responds on behalf of all graduates.